Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Dual Convergence

 where the expectation is taken with respect to $(r,\bm{a})\sim\mathcal{P}.$ \end{lemma}

 Proposition \ref{strConvex} applies Assumption \ref{assump2} to the identity (\ref{identity0}) and it leads to a local property around $\p^*$ for the function $f(\bm{p})$.
-The proposition will not be used in the later sections, and our motivation for the proposition is to provide more intuition for Assumption \ref{assump2} from a technical perspective.
-Moreover, the proposition asserts the uniqueness of $\bm{p}^*$ which makes the our notion of convergence to $\bm{p}^*$ well-defined.
+Our motivation for the proposition is to provide more intuitions for Assumption \ref{assump2} from a technical perspective.
+Moreover, the proposition asserts the uniqueness of $\bm{p}^*$ which makes our notion of convergence to $\bm{p}^*$ well-defined.

 \begin{proposition}[Growth and Smoothness of $f(\bm{p})$] Under Assumption \ref{assump1} and \ref{assump2}, for $\bm{p}\in \Omega_p,$